 - Level Of Ease: Easy - the timing is a little tricky at first but you get used to it pretty quickly once you get the hang of it.

-- Key Signature: C Major / A minor... the song seems to take a little out of both key signatures.
-For intermediate and advanced players who may be interested - here's a little excerpt I found in a forum at guitar-music-theory.com.
+- Key Signature: A minor, although it does share chords with other keys.
+For anyone that may be interested, here's a little excerpt I found in a forum at guitar-music-theory.com.
 It is written by Desi Serna, a noted & respected author on guitar theory.
 It helps to clear up some confusion relating to the key signature of this song.

 The guitar chord progression to "House of the Rising Sun" by The Animals includes chords from more than one scale.

 The Am, C and F all fit into the C major scale (A Natural Minor or Aeolian Mode).